 Meet The Perennials :: Nilofer Merchant

 We were wildly impressed and inspired when we saw Nilofer speak about Onlyness a few years ago at a conference in San Francisco.
 And it was kismet when our friend Raina, after reading GPs article on Perennials last year, put us in touch.
 There is so much we have in common with Nilofer’s philosophy on internal power, collaboration, and making a positive impact in the world.
-We’re thrilled to feature her as we kickoff our on-going series on Perennial curiosity.
+We’re thrilled to celebrate her new book, The Power of Onlyness and to feature her as we kickoff our on-going series on Perennial curiosity.

 NILOFER MERCHANT: “PROGRESS IS BORN OF NEW IDEAS”